iotaledger/iota-wiki/content/tutorials/single-page-tutorials/mint-nft-with-javascript-shimmer.md

 npm run dist
 ```

-This will create a new directory `dist` with a Javascript file called `index.js`.
+The compilation will create a new directory `dist` with a Javascript file called `index.js`.

 ## Run
 You can run the previous build file `index.js` by simple type this into your terminal: